40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH34 -- parsing rule of aliasing names.md

-# CH34 -- parsing alias names
+# CH34 -- parsing rule of aliasing names
 ## preface
-This is a technical note: Mastery of Bash Alias and `eval`
+This is a technical note:

+`Mastery of Bash Alias`

 This note summarizes the behavioral mechanics of `alias` and the `eval` command, derived from a series of 28 comprehensive experiments.